 Sports Concussion Clinic

-The Sports Concussion Clinic at MassGeneral Hospital for Children cares for children, adolescents and college-aged adults who have sustained concussions or any trauma-induced neurological change from playing sports or other recreational activities.
+The Sports Concussion Clinic at MassGeneral Hospital for Children cares for children, adolescents and college-aged adults who have sustained concussions while playing sports or other recreational activities.

-Baseline Impact TestingThe Sports Concussion Clinic is offering baseline Impact Testing on Wednesdays all day in our Boston office and Thursday mornings in our Brighton office.
+Baseline Impact TestingThe Sports Concussion Clinic offers baseline Impact Testing on Wednesdays all day in our Boston office and Thursday mornings in our Brighton office.
 You will receive your test report to share with your school or sports team.
 Call 617-724-9722 for an appointment.

 Meet the Team

 - Richard Ginsburg, PhD

 - Lenore Herget, DPT